 This program has also been used to increase the Police Department’s involvement with landlords in our community.
 There are services and literature available through the Nuisance Abatement Office to assist local landlords with screening/background checks of tenants, lease agreements, evictions, educational information regarding drug manufacture & drug sales and guidance on both landlord and tenant rights according to state law.

-Detective Mike Brown leads the Nuisance Abatement program and he can be contacted at the Hot Springs Police Department by one of the methods on the right of this page.
-If he happens to be out of the office conducting an investigation please leave him a voice mail because your concerns about nuisance issues that affect our community are very important to us.
+The Nuisance Abatement Office is a part of the Criminal Investigations Division.
+Detective Chris Shoemaker leads the Nuisance Abatement program and he can be contacted at the HSPD by one of the methods shown on the right of this page.
+If he happens to be out of the office conducting an investigation please leave him a voicemail because your concerns about nuisance issues that affect our community are very important to us.